Cauchy's Surface Area Formula in the Funk Geometry: Concluding Remarks and Open Problems

-There are several open problems raised by our work.
-The first is to develop provably efficient randomized algorithms (ideally with explicit variance bounds and high-probability guarantees) for estimating Funk surface areas from our Cauchy and/or Crofton formulas, including guidance on how to sample directions (or lines) optimally for a given $K$ and class of $G$.
-For polytopal $K$, it would be useful to design data structures that enable fast sampling from the spherical normal-cone partition and efficient evaluation or approximation of the corresponding central shadows.
-Running times and space would be expressed as functions of the dimension, number of vertices in $K$, and the approximation parameters.
+Our work raises several natural open problems.
+A first direction is to develop provably efficient randomized algorithms for estimating Funk surface area from the Cauchy and Crofton formulas, ideally with explicit variance bounds and high-probability guarantees.
+For polytopal $K$, this includes efficient sampling from the spherical normal-cone decomposition and efficient evaluation or approximation of the associated central shadows.
+It would also be interesting to determine to what extent these formulas can serve as practical primitives for geometric computation in Funk- and Hilbert-type domains, in a manner analogous to the role of Cauchy and Crofton formulas in Euclidean stereology, tomography, and randomized surface area estimation.

-It would also be interesting to explore whether it is possible to extend our shadow-averaging approach from surface area to higher-order intrinsic quantities, such as the Holmes--Thompson analogs of quermassintegrals/curvature measures.
-Another question is to clarify the relationship to the Hilbert geometry, and in particular to identify conditions on $K$ under which the Funk formula yields the exact Hilbert surface area (beyond $d = 2$ and ellipsoids).
-This also includes how geometric features of $K$ control the approximation factors between Hilbert and Funk areas.
+A second direction is to investigate whether this shadow-based approach extends beyond surface area to higher-order intrinsic quantities, such as the Holmes--Thompson analogs of quermassintegrals or curvature measures.
+A third is to better understand the relationship with Hilbert geometry, especially by identifying conditions on $K$ under which the Funk formula yields the exact Hilbert surface area beyond the known cases of $d=2$ and ellipsoids.
+More generally, it would be interesting to determine how geometric properties of $K$ govern the approximation gap between Hilbert and Funk surface areas.

 \pdfbookmark[1]{References}{s:ref}